 Parents, staff, and students can always let me know that they need to speak with me via phone, email or note, but this is a great way for parents and teachers to reach out to me if they have a concern and would like for me to meet with a student.
-The QR code is posted above and can help you quickly access the form by scanning the QR code with any QR app on your smart phone or tablet.
+The QR code is posted above and can help you quickly access the form by scanning the QR code with your camera.
 You may also access this form through this link:

-Reminder: Students can ask to speak with me by asking their teacher to email me, by filling out an "I Need To See The Counselor" form found at the front office, in popular school hallways, and from their classroom teacher.
+Reminder: Students can ask to speak with me by asking their teacher to email me or by filling out an "I Need To See The Counselor" form.
 After filling out this form, they may return this form to their teacher or to the school counselor.

 Cocoa With The Counselor & Social Worker Event